miguel-guerrero/antlr4_system_verilog_parser/README.md

       -xml    : to geerate XML output - default

-The recommended flow is to use the jave binding (for speed) and XML output format, for simpler post-processing.
+The recommended flow is to use the java binding (fastest) and XML output format, for simpler post-processing.
 For example:

     $ ./sv_parse.sh -xml TESTS/rstgen.sv

- The result would be on the same path with the extension renamed as .xml (or .json/.lisp if those output formats are requested)
+ The result would be 'rstgen.sv.xml' (it would append .json/.lisp if those output formats are requested)

 # COMMON ISSUES